 The exhibits will help you see new perspectives, contemplate your roots, and find creative ways to express your thoughts and emotions.

-The Gardens of the World
+See the Bewildering Mazes at the Gardens of the World

 The Gardens of the World is another must-see botanical facility to add to your list.

 It boasts a selection of botanical gardens with flora collected from various locations worldwide.